starfollower/starfollower/README.md

   shuriboard shippers respectfully dni / iwc if u mussstttt..... huge discomfort ship , thank you
-  ^^ this also goes for banbox shippers , coilshot shippers iwc
+  ^^ this also goes for banbox and shurivalk shippers , coilshot, medhammer shippers iwc

   I really like swocket and I'm an avid sword selfshipper ..
   I am Very selective and I'd honestly prefer if u didn't int